 Alex Kim, MPH received his Master of Public Health degree in Environmental Health from the University of Minnesota.
 He has been active in the pursuit of a more sustainable present and future by working with Abbott Northwestern Hospital to develop more environmentally friendly practices.
 He is currently an Environmental Health Specialist for the City of Brooklyn Park and has enjoyed being able to actively engage with the community and promote various sustainable practices within the city.
 He also helps his fellow staff members live and work in a more sustainable manner by spearheading the Green Team.

 Toya graduated with a master’s degree in Healthcare Administration from the University of Minnesota.
-Toya has worked as a Sustainability Practitioner since 2016 in Kansas, Missouri, Wisconsin, and Minnesota.
-Currently Toya is leading sustainability efforts at Hennepin Healthcare and serves as the Director of Operations for Health Professionals for a Healthy Climate and Steering Committee Member of the Minnesota Sustainability Practitioners Roundtable.
-Toya’s work involves partnering with communities and organizations, linking social determinants of health and equity with sustainability efforts, leading sustainability initiatives, and advocacy for a more environmentally sustainable and equitable healthcare industry.
+Toya has worked as a Sustainability Professional in the Healthcare Industry since 2016 in Kansas, Missouri, Wisconsin, and Minnesota.
+Currently Toya is a Community Outreach associate at Cooperative Energy Futures, an energy cooperative.
+In addition to being the vice-chair for the HPHC Board, Toya is also a member of the MN350 board and the City of Minneapolis community environmental advisory commission.
+Toya’s work involves public speaking, partnering with communities and organizations, linking social determinants of health and equity with sustainability efforts, leading sustainability initiatives, and advocacy for a more environmentally sustainable and equitable healthcare industry.

 Mac is an emeritus professor at the University of Minnesota – Department of Family Medicine and Community Health as well as the former CEO of UMPhysicans.
 He began his medical career in 1978 as a rural family physician.
 He later received a master’s degree in family medicine and community health, with a minor in counseling.
 Baird has since held academic positions in Oklahoma, New York, and Minnesota.
 He has served on the Robert Wood Johnson Foundation Depression in Primary Care National Advisory Council and co-chaired the 2001 Institute of Medicine report on health and behavior.
 Baird currently chairs the UCare Board of Directors and is past president of the Society of Teachers of Family Medicine.
 In early 2015, STFM awarded Baird the Lynn and Joan Carmichael STFM Recognition Award for his contributions to the society and the American Academy of Family Physicians (AAFP) awarded him the Thomas W. Johnson Award for Career Contributions to Family Medicine Education.